CONSTRUCTION WORKS & OTHER ISSUES

 Lock 1 & Lock 2 Pool Levels

-The water levels in the Lock 1 and 2 weir pools have
+Raising the water levels in the Lock 1 and 2 weir

 Work has commenced to relocate pump offtakes from